 ANS members are our greatest resource when it comes to educating the public about nuclear science and technology.
 Your section can help by organizing events at the local level.
-ANS’s targeted audiences are: K-12 educators and students, general public (educated, females, ages 35-55), policy makers, and the media and we need your help in reaching them.
+ANS’s targeted audiences are: K-12 educators and students, general public, policy makers, and the media and we need your help in reaching them.
 The most common outreach efforts include:

 - Boy Scout Nuclear Science Merit Badge workshop

 - Girl Scout Get to Know Nuclear Patch workshop

 - Nuclear Science Week

 - Science Fairs/STEM Competitions

 - Speaker’s Bureau (high school/museum)

 If you need assistance with planning an outreach event, or are just seeking someone to brainstorm new ideas with, contact ANS national at email@example.com.

 The Communication Committee has created engaging visuals for members to use in their outreach efforts.
 The three key focused messaged are:

 - Radiation and radioactivity are a natural part of our world.